amraboelela/iqamah-times/README.md

    - A prompt will appear asking if you want to keep the changes.
 Click **"OK"**.

 ### Change Chromium Zoom
-You will need to change the content zoom of Chromium, as following:
+To make the athan content fits correctly I had to change the zoom level of Chromium to be 80%, as following:
 1. Open Chromium.
 2. Access the settings menu by clicking the three vertical dots in the top-right corner and selecting “Settings.”
 3. Under the “Appearance” section, locate the “Page zoom” dropdown menu.
 4. Select “80%” from the dropdown options.

 ### Mute the machine
 To prevent any atahn or sound to come out of the Rasberry machine:

-**Method 1: Mute from the Taskbar**
 1. Look for the **speaker icon** in the **top-right corner** of the screen.
 2. **Right-click** the speaker icon and select **Mute Audio**.
 3. This setting should persist after rebooting (but may not always).